fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ## Creating the document-term matrix

-There are lots of existing packages that will generate a document-term matrix from an existing corpus.
+There are lots of existing packages that will generate a document-term matrix for you.
 We will be working with the [CountVectorizer](http://scikit-learn.sourceforge.net/dev/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) class from the scikit-learn package.

 ```python
 import numpy as np  # a conventional alias for numpy, this package allows us to perform array operations on our matrix